proctorf/HIST289/Reading_Across_Texts.md

 ![character network](network.png)
 *Figure 3.
 Character network, weighting for significance*

-Use Ted Underwood's article on distant reading from this week's readings to guide your process and question development.
 You might find it easiest to analyze a text that's in an area that you're familiar with, or that is in an area of interest to you, so that you will have a better capacity to check and verify the output.
 Critique the quality of results you're getting, particularly in terms of their potential usefulness for this type of research.

 If you'd like to venture further, you can also do some comparative analysis of texts.
 But for this week, we're just aiming to develop a better understanding of distant reading with the assistance of generative AI.
 You'll notice that Claude might suggest creating code artifacts or more sophisticated analysis tools to get better results.
 If you have experience in programming and you're interested in working that way with Claude now, you certainly can start to pursue that path.
 But right now, it is not necessary for completing the assignment.

 ### Discussion

-After completing our readings, iterate on a distant read of your selected text from Project Gutenberg using your Claude.AI subscription.
+After completing our readings, iterate on a distant read of your selected text from Project Gutenberg using DenAI.
 Consider the examples I provided in the tutorial to get started and experiment with other approaches to textual analysis using your original prompts.
 Share the results of your textual analysis in the discussion post, with citations to this week's readings to ground your decisions and critique.